-This means that at booking, Platinum and 1K members can reserve economy plus seats for themselves and up to 8 other passengers.
+This means that at booking, Premier Platinum and Premier 1K members can reserve Economy Plus seats for themselves and up to 8 other passengers.
 If it costs even just $50 for one of these extra legroom seats, that’s a $400 value when taking 8 companions with you (great for large families, or when traveling with multiple business associates).

-On high-traffic routes (especially hub-to-hub pairs such as Washington Dulles to San Francisco), most economy plus seats will be taken by the 24-hour mark.
-If you’re a Silver, it is very important to select the best preferred seat you can and then monitor for economy plus seats that may get freed up as the departure time approaches and higher elites get their upgrades cleared.
+On high-traffic routes (especially hub-to-hub pairs such as Washington, D.C.
+(IAD) to San Francisco (SFO)), most Economy Plus seats will be taken by the 24-hour mark.
+If you’re a Premier Silver, it is very important to select the best-preferred seat you can and then monitor for Economy Plus seats that may get freed up as the departure time approaches and higher elites get their upgrades cleared.

 Hot Tip: Did you know that having the right credit card can help you earn airline elite status?

 Another benefit across all elite levels is access to preferred seating.
 To clarify, there are 2 types of “desirable” seats in the economy cabin: Economy Plus and preferred seats.

 Economy Plus seats truly have extra legroom, while preferred seats are simply those seats that may be more desirable (but don’t necessarily have extra legroom).
 Think aisles and windows in the middle part of the cabin — seats you’d probably select if Economy Plus seats weren’t available.

 All elite levels can select these preferred seats for no fee, as well as book up to 8 companions on their reservation into preferred seats for no additional charge.
 If you’re a Premier Gold, Platinum, or 1K, you can also split these companions up, putting some in Economy Plus and some in preferred seats, depending on what is available.